zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/PlatePouring_Cholesterol/PlatePouring_Cholesterol.md

 # How to Make Cholesterol
-Zamanian Lab, adapted from Andersen Lab

-*C. elegans* requires cholesterol to progress through the four larval stages.
-Previously, we found that some filters were removing cholesterol from K medium and S medium.
+**Note:** *C. elegans* requires cholesterol to progress through the four larval stages.
+The Andersen lab found that some filters were removing cholesterol from K medium and S medium.
 Most worms arrested in larval development.
-For this reason, we add cholesterol after filtration or autoclaving media for NGMA plates.
+For this reason, we add cholesterol after filtration or autoclaving of media for NGMA plates.

 **For NGM/HGM plates:**
 Use the unfiltered but sterile 5 mg/mL cholesterol in ethanol.